University of Georgia Athletics

 Georgia football hired Josh Crawford as run game coordinator/running backs coach in February 2024.

+Crawford, who earned his master’s degree from Georgia in 2012, was Georgia Tech’s wide receivers coach for the 2023 season.
 Crawford’s single season with the Yellow Jackets produced a Freshman All-American in Eric Singleton Jr. as he hauled in 48 catches for 714 yards and six touchdowns.
 Georgia Tech had 14 different players catch balls, including Malik Rutherford who finished with 46 catches and more than 500 yards receiving.

 With a decade as one of the state of Georgia’s most successful and respected high school coaches, Crawford entered into collegiate coaching in 2021 at Western Kentucky and helped guide one of college football’s most prolific offenses for two seasons.
 He served as WKU’s outside receivers coach in 2021 and was promoted to co-offensive coordinator and wide receivers coach in 2022.
 In his two seasons at WKU, Crawford’s wideouts combined for 10,339 receiving yards and 94 touchdowns.

 During his 11 seasons in the high school ranks, Crawford helped lead three teams to Georgia 6A state championships and one national title.
-He coached six all-state receivers, four of which went on to play at the Power Five level.
+He coached six all-state receivers, four of which went on to play at he Power Five level.

 He and his wife, Jessica, have two daughters – Ava Louise and Asha.